Raidez/raylib-ecs/README.md

 query = Query(context=world)
 ```

-Keep in mind a entity can have multiple entities (and context world is an entity).
+Keep in mind an entity can have multiple entities (and context world is an entity).

 ### Call a system
-System is a standard function.
+A system is a standard function.

 ```python
 def update_position(entity: Entity):